 - 3. Judges of the: - a.
-United States courts of appeals,
+United States courts of appeals;

 b.
-United States district courts, including the district courts in Guam, the Northern Mariana Islands, and the Virgin Islands, c.
-Court of Appeals for the Federal Circuit, h.
-United States Court of Appeals for the Armed Forces, and i.
-Any court created by Act of Congress, the judges of which are entitled to hold office during good behavior.
+United States district courts, including the district courts in Guam, the Northern Mariana Islands, and the Virgin Islands;

+c.
+Court of Appeals for the Federal Circuit;

 - d.
-Court of International Trade,
+Court of International Trade;

 - e.
-Tax Court,
+Tax Court;

 - f.
-Court of Federal Claims,
+Court of Federal Claims;

 - g.
-Court of Appeals for Veterans Claims,
+Court of Appeals for Veterans Claims;